 - Salt and pepper to taste

-- For pizza crust (this recipe makes 2 crusts.
-You can freeze one for later.)
+For the pizza crust (recipe makes two crusts.
+You can freeze one for later)

 - 2 cups all-purpose flour